cyan-at/eventdispatch/python3/eventdispatch/docs/usage.md

 * To deal with *temporal uncertainty*, sibling threads are dispatched together, and whichever finishes first, *interrupts / kills* sibling events.
 * To deal with *spatial* uncertainty, Event(s) most collocated to that uncertainty deal with it immediately in their `finish` functions, or downstream dispatched events infer from blackboard state
 * Events have read/write access to the dispatch, and can suspend/resume/alter the way all events are dispatched through this access.
-Safety implementations rely on this mechanism.
+Practioners are encouraged to implement **safety** behavior through this axis.

 * The rate that events fire in the system can be very *bursty*.
 In one minute, no events will fire, and in the next, *hundreds*.
 Two patterns help prevent event / data traffic loss:
 	* 'Open-the-mouth-before-you-feed-it' : For example, make sure any `condition_variable` is waited upon before you notify it.